SonarSource/gh-action-lt-backlog/CreateCardForStandalonePR/ReadMe.md

 ### `column-id`

 ID of the Kanban column where the card should be created.
-Typically ID of `In Progress` column.
+Typically ID of `In progress` column.

 ## Outputs